 pH meters vary in optic, performance, precision and complexity.
 It might be quite overwhelming knowing which pH meter to choose, particularly when faced with the large number of options available and the broad price range of pH meters – they can vary in price between €10 to €10,000.

 You can purchase a precise and simple pH meter for your artisan lab with a budget of somewhere between €40-100.
-It is worth investing in a proper pH meter when you are preparing water-based products such as toners, shampoos, lotions, hydrogels, etc.
+It is worth investing in a proper pH meter when you are preparing water-based products such as toners, shampoos, lotions, hydrogels, etc.< Have you ever experienced any pH related disasters in your artisan lab when working with natural ingredients?
+Share your experiences with us below in the comments!

 Leave us a comment